-This winter and spring, Newton Public Library offers “After the Fact,” a three-part TALK (Talk About Literature in Kansas) book discussion series exploring large-scale, pivotal events that change society.
+This summer and fall, Newton Public Library offers “Friends and Neighbors,” a three-part TALK (Talk About Literature in Kansas) book discussion series.

 Members of the public are invited to participate in any or all of these free discussions.
 Thanks to a grant from Humanities Kansas, each will be led by a special guest.

 Copies of the selected books are available for borrowing.
 Ask at the public service desk, email firstname.lastname@example.org, or call 316-283-2890.

 • Aug.
 22, 7 p.m.: “A Man Called Ove,” by Fredrik Backman.
 Discussion leader: Sister Rosemary Kolich, English instructor at the University of Saint Mary.

 A recent widower and forced retiree, Ove likes things to be orderly and fair.
 He spends his days as self-appointed neighborhood watch overlord in his Swedish housing complex, making sure bicycles remain in designated areas and sheds are securely locked.
 New neighbors disrupt his world, beginning with knocking over his mailbox.

 • Sept.
 29, 7 p.m.: “Five Skies” by Ron Carlson.
 Discussion leader: Annette Billings, poet, playwright, actress and nurse.

 Three strangers, each with a scarred past, come together for a summer to construct a motorcycle ramp over a canyon gorge in the Idaho Rockies.
 Carlson chronicles how the trio immerse themselves in the work, searching for salvation from their personal torments and becoming friends along the way.

 • Oct.
 24, 7 p.m.: “The Beautiful Things That Heaven Bears,” by Dinaw Mengestu.
 Discussion leader: Rachel Goossen, history professor, Washburn University.